kkalyankumar9/compunent_connections/README.md

 ## Backend
 npm run server

-This application is only working locally due to some backend deployment issues.
+This application is currently only working locally.
+Since I am more experienced with MongoDB than MySQL, I explored MySQL for this assignment.

 ![alt text](image.png)